-BOB can forward the raw ASCII data from the magnetometer to an available COM port for use by other programs.
+BOB can forward the raw ASCII data received from the magnetometer's COM port to another available COM port for use by other programs.

-To activate this option check the Copy to Serial Port checkbox, then select an available COM port, and click the connect button.
-BOB will copy the raw ASCII data from the magnetometer to the serial port.
+To activate this option check the Copy to Serial Port checkbox in Setup Assistant Step 4 page, then select an available COM port, and click the connect button.
+BOB will copy the raw ASCII data from the magnetometer to the selected serial port.

-Copy to Serial Port COM1 • C 9600 Baud Disconnect Connected
+- Copy to Serial Port COM1 • C 9600 Baud Disconnect Connected